User Guide

 If a parameter is expected only once in the command, but you specified it multiple times, only the last occurrence of the parameter will be taken.

-e.g. if you specify-n Marcus Tang -n Taufiq
+e.g. if you specify-n Marcus Tang -n Taufiq, only-n Taufiqwill be taken.

 5.1 Friend commands